miku/exploreio/Solutions.md

 ```

 Imagine, you want to wrap a legacy command line application with a nice Go API.
-By controlling the input, output and error stream of the application you have
+By controlling the input, output and error streams of the application you have
-basic control over the application and you can start parsing and interpreting
+basic control over it and you can start parsing and interpreting the command
-the command output into Go structures.
+output into Go structures.

 S17
 ---